mayd/more_opengl_demos/README.md

 ## More OpenGL demos

-The code in this repository is taken from [OpenGL More Code Samples](https://www.opengl.org/archives/resources/code/samples/more_samples/) and modified to buid and run on Windows 10 with MSYS2/MINGW.
+The code in this repository is taken from [OpenGL More Code Samples](https://www.opengl.org/archives/resources/code/samples/more_samples/) and modified to build and run on Windows 10 with MSYS2/MINGW.

 # Work in progress